aospapp/aosp/compatibility/cdd/3_software/3_8_user-interface-compatibility.md

     multi-window mode, but the system MUST provide warning that the app may not work as expected in multi-window mode.
-*   [C-1-3] MUST NOT offer split-screen or freeform mode if the screen height < 440 dp and the the screen width < 440 dp.
+*   [C-1-3] MUST NOT offer split-screen or freeform mode if the screen height < 440 dp and the screen width < 440 dp.
 *   Device implementations with screen size `xlarge` SHOULD support freeform mode.